BrianSeong99/Vapor/README.md

-# Cashlink - P2P Offramp (PYUSD↔USD) MVP
+# Vapor - P2P Offramp (PYUSD↔USD) MVP

 ## Executive Summary

-Cashlink is a P2P USD offramp focused on USDC/PYUSD ↔ USD built for the hackathon with a minimal trust-minimized architecture.
+Vapor is a P2P USD offramp focused on USDC/PYUSD ↔ USD built for the hackathon with a minimal trust-minimized architecture.
 We combine off-chain order matching and batching with on-chain ZK proof verification to create a scalable, privacy-preserving offramp solution.

 ### Key Features
 - **On-chain**: Minimal ProofVerifierRegistry for batch-pinned roots and ZK proof verification